Dhiraj03/EVote/README.md

 2. Download the necessary packages required by Flutter by running `flutter pub get`.
 3. Run the application on an emulator (on Android Studio) or use a physical device (Enable USB Debugging on the device) by running the command `flutter run`.

+## Overview of Matic and reasons for its use

+1. The current decentralized eco-system lacks usability and convenience and transactions are slow, expensive and complex.
+Most blockchain applications haven’t reached a stage of mass usage due to scalability and UI issues.
+2. Matic Network is a Layer 2 scaling solution that achieves scale by utilizing side chains for off-chain computation while ensuring asset security using the Plasma framework and a DPoS validators.
+3. MaticVigil API is an API gateway on top of the Matic network EVM-compatible sidechain which enables developers to write code to interact with value transfer and transactions on Matic as if it were just talking to a normal web server REST API over HTTP.
+4. Due to the primitive stages of web3 libraries in Dart, I have chosen to use Matic to deploy and communicate with the smart contract.

 ## Deploying a new Smart contract to the Matic Network and running the app successfully

 1. Start by configuring the app’s Firebase integration to your Google account - Create a new project in Firebase (https://console.firebase.google.com/u/0/ ), and integrate it with the app, enable Email-Password Authentication and Firestore Read/Write access.